-- One of the more interesting examples at the Disney Theme Parks is the imagination-based pavillion at Epcot (Florida).
-After the 3-D Movie Honey, I Shrunk the Audience, a follow-up to Honey, I Shrunk the Kids, proved a hit there in 1994, the pavillion was completely rethemed to its "Imagination Institute" setting at decade's end.
+- One of the more interesting examples at the Disney Theme Parks is the imagination-based pavilion at Epcot (Florida).
+After the 3-D Movie Honey, I Shrunk the Audience, a follow-up to Honey, I Shrunk the Kids, proved a hit there in 1994, the pavilion was completely rethemed to its "Imagination Institute" setting at decade's end.
 In the process, it became a hub for live-action Disney science-related characters via Easter eggs or more obvious references.
-The works thus welded are the Honey films, Flubber, the Merlin Jones films from The Sixties, and the Dexter Riley films from The Seventies...plus the original incarnation of the pavillion via the animated/Audio-Animatronic dragon Figment (a friendly Trickster figure in this incarnation, rather than a Sidekick).
-The pavillion is set for a complete overhaul in 2014; if anything remains, it will most likely be Figment.
+The works thus welded are the Honey films, Flubber, the Merlin Jones films from The Sixties, and the Dexter Riley films from The Seventies...plus the original incarnation of the pavilion via the animated/Audio-Animatronic dragon Figment (a friendly Trickster figure in this incarnation, rather than a Sidekick).
+The pavilion is set for a complete overhaul in 2014; if anything remains, it will most likely be Figment.

 - Most animation companies will eventually have all the characters from their shorts shown to exist in one large community.